top of page

 Click HERE to watch a video on the Vancouver Special.

-Vernacular architecture is all about working with what you have and creating homes that make sense for where you live.
-It’s practical, sustainable, and often full of character!
 Next time you see a historic longhouse or a retro Vancouver Special, take a moment to appreciate its story.
-It’s not just a building – it’s a reflection of BC’s people, environment, and timeless wisdom for living well in the place they call home.
+It is not just a building; it is a reflection of BC’s people, environment, and timeless wisdom for living well in the place they call home.

 • Facebook